aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/text-alignment-for-table-row-content/_index.md

 ## Conclusion
 Congratulation !
 You have now learned how to align the contents of a row in a table in a PDF document using Aspose.PDF for .NET.
 This step-by-step guide showed you how to create a document, initialize a table, configure border and alignment, add content, and save the PDF document.
 Now you can apply this knowledge to your own projects.

+### FAQ's

+#### Q: How can I align the contents of the table cells horizontally?

+A: You can align the contents of the table cells horizontally by setting the `HorizontalAlign` property of the cell's `TextState` object.
+For example, to center-align the text, use `cell.TextState.HorizontalAlignment = HorizontalAlignment.Center`.
+You can also set it to `HorizontalAlignment.Left` or `HorizontalAlignment.Right` for left and right alignment, respectively.

+#### Q: Can I apply different border styles and colors to individual cells within the table?

+A: Yes, you can apply different border styles and colors to individual cells within the table.
+To customize the border for a specific cell, set the `cell.Border` property to a new `BorderInfo` object with the desired settings, such as border sides, width, and color.

+#### Q: How can I adjust the vertical alignment of the table content within the cells?

+A: You can adjust the vertical alignment of the table content within the cells by setting the `VerticalAlignment` property of the row to `VerticalAlignment.Center`, `VerticalAlignment.Top`, or `VerticalAlignment.Bottom`.
+This property controls the vertical alignment of all cells in that row.

+#### Q: Is it possible to add more columns or rows to the table dynamically?

+A: Yes, you can add more columns and rows to the table dynamically by using the `table.Rows.Add()` method to add new rows and the `row.Cells.Add()` method to add new cells to the rows.
+You can do this inside loops or based on your specific requirements.

+#### Q: How can I set a background color for specific cells or the entire table?

+A: To set a background color for specific cells or the entire table, use the `BackgroundColor` property of the `Cell` or `Table` object.
+For example, to set the background color of a cell, use `cell.BackgroundColor = Aspose.Pdf.Color.LightBlue`.